makkenagithub/08-Jenkins/README.md

 5. Launch method -> launch via ssh -> host (private-ip) , Then add credentials with username/password or private key etc.
 6. save

+How to disconnect agent to master?
+1. Jenkins console -> dash board -> manage jenkins -> nodes -> agent-1 -> disconnect

 then click on agent node and click on log and see, master is trying to connect to agent and connection is successful.

 Once the build is completed, then all its info is stored in the path given in the path given in step 4.
 Its stored in master node.
 We do not need this build info once the job is completed.
 So 1000's of jobs can run and we dont need them once their job is completed.
 So we have an option to delete once teh build id done for a job/pipeline (deleteDir()). https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/